hashicorp/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 ## Trusted Identity Attributes

-The authentication step returns the following trusted identity attributes for use in binding rule selectors and bind name interpolation:
+The authentication step returns the following trusted identity attributes for use in binding rule selectors and bind name interpolation.

 | Attributes                 | Supported Selector Operations      | Can be Interpolated |
 | -------------------------- | ---------------------------------- | ------------------- |